 Although initial playtests were largely positive they revealed two design issues:

-Several puzzles had one gem solutions (solutions which required only one angle gem on more complex levels meant less interaction with different angle values within a puzzle)
+One Gem Solutions – Solutions which required only one angle gem on more complex levels meant less interaction with different angle values.

-Both these issues were detrimental to our goal of building familiarity with the angle system, therefore further puzzle analysis was required.
-Our analysis was twofold:
+Both issues were detrimental to our goal of building familiarity with the angle system.
+Therefore, two methods of analysis were used to solve these issues:

-Angle Distribution Analysis – A spreadsheet of counts of each angle value used throughout the experience
+Angle Distribution Analysis – Counts of each angle value used.

 These methods revealed a number of such ‘issue’ levels.